sosandroid/FRAM_MB85RC_I2C/README.md

 ## Errors ##
 The error management is eased by returning a byte value for almost each method.
 Most of the time, this is the status code from Wire.endTransmission() function.
 - 0: success
-- 1: data too long to fit in transmit buffer or other error
+- 1: data too long to fit in transmit buffer
 - 2: received NACK on transmit of address
 - 3: received NACK on transmit of data
 - 4: other error
+- 5: Not referenced ID
+- 7: memory device unidentified
+- 8: number of bytes asked to read null
 - 9: bit position out of range
+- 10: not permitted operation

 ## Testing ##
 - Tested only against MB85RC256V - breakout board from Adafruit http://www.adafruit.com/product/1895
-- Tested on Arduino Mega
+- Tested on Arduino Mega with Arduino IDE 1.0.5
 - Please comment about other devices (Memory & Arduino Boards)